Friday, August 22, 2025

 Anyway, that day, going back inside and collecting my shit—and the receipt—and saying to the checker, like, “Do you know who that was?
 That was Ann Richards.”

-The guy was a hipster, probably a glass-blower or mixed-media artist just working the cash register to pay for the herb that gave him inspiration.
+The guy was a hipster, probably a glass-blower or mixed-media artist just working the cash register to pay for the $200-an-ounce herb that gave him inspiration.
 He was completely unimpressed.

 “I just saw,” he told me, “Sandra Bullock in produce.”